 The importance of education, accountability and reward

 Drone technology presents an unprecedented opportunity for businesses and society.
-From reducing traffic on our roads, to speeding up the delivery of aid and urgent medical supplies, there is much drones can do.
-They are already proving an excellent tool for businesses, who are using drones to better manage and maintain their assets and reduce the amount of working at height.
-They are also capable of going into hostile or inaccessible environments for the purposes of search and rescue or research, relaying images and data and bringing new capabilities to sectors such as the emergency services, academia and the scientific community.
+Some examples of the application of drone technology are drones for road traffic management to reduce traffic on our roads, speed up the delivery of humanitarian aid and carry urgent medical supplies, there is no limit to the use of drones.
+Drones are already proving an excellent tool for businesses who are using drones for asset inspection to better manage and maintain their assets and reduce the amount of working at height.
+Environments which were initially hostile or inaccessible are becoming accessible through the use of search and rescue drones, relaying images and data, bringing new capabilities to sectors such as emergency services, academia and the scientific community.

 But to deliver on the promise of drones, it is important the public is on-side and businesses see and understand the potential.
 To achieve these goals there are some hurdles to overcome.